AOMG

-AOMG is a South Korean hip-hop and R&B record label found in 2013 by singer, rapper, and songwriter Jay Park.
-The label currently houses 19 musicians and UFC fighter Chan Sung Jung (The Korean Zombie).
+AOMG is a South Korean hip-hop and R&B record label founded in 2013 by rapper and singer-songwriter Jay Park.
+The label currently houses 20 musicians, UFC fighter Chan Sung Jung, and cartoonist Kian84.

 History

 Above Ordinary Music Group (AOMG) is a prominent Korean hip-hop and R&B record label originating from the "Art of Movement," a Seattle-based B-Boying group which Jay Park joined in 2003, featuring members such as Dial Tone, Junior, and Cha Cha Malone.

 Jay Park founded AOMG in late September 2013, and initially signed composer Jun Goon, singer and producer Gray, and Seattle affiliate Cha Cha Malone, who was a producer and dancer with Jay Park's dance crew Art of Movement.
 The label had its launch party on October 10, 2013, at "The A" in Seoul with Ben Baller as the host.
 The same month, the label released its first album, Gray's mini-album, Call Me Gray.

 Artists Elo, Loco, Ugly Duck, DJ Wegun, DJ Pumkin, and Hoody joined AOMG over the next two years.

 In March 2014, Simon Dominic announced that he had joined AOMG as co-CEO several months after his departure from his former label Amoeba Culture.

 In January 2016, South Korean media company CJ E&M announced that it had formed a strategic partnership with AOMG.
 CJ E&M said in a statement that it would "support" AOMG with distribution and marketing, while AOMG would continue to control its music.

 On October 30, 2017, rapper Woo Won-jae signed to the label.

 On May 9, 2018, UFC fighter Jung Chan-sung (The Korean Zombie) signed to the label.
 On June 11, 2018, record producer Code Kunst signed to the label and released the single "Rain Bird".
 On July 25, 2018, Simon Dominic announced his resignation as co-CEO of AOMG with his song "Me No Jay Park".